 When you’re in any kind of trouble with drugs, you first need to understand that you are potentially facing very serious problems.
 That is why you need to strongly consider hiring proper legal assistance.
 An expert drug diversion lawyer will help you understand the basics of drug diversion, ensure you receive information on the drug treatment process, and give you explanations on the alternatives to drug diversion programs.
 But, which attorney do you hire to help you out with your drug case?

 There’s only one name that immediately springs into mind, and that’s Monder Criminal Lawyer Group.
 Vik Monder is an experienced drug diversion attorney with a team of knowledgeable lawyers helping him in every case.
 The entire team will be at your side throughout the entire procedure.
 If you would like to visit our offices, we’re very near the Maritime Museum of San Diego.
-We also accept Bitcoing as payment, so you have different options for financing your legal defense.
+You have different options for financing your legal defense.
 Reach out to us today!